ReemaM/Predict-Loan-Eligibility-using-IBM-SPSS-Modeler/README.md

 + **Property_Area**       Urban/ Semi Urban/ Rural
 + **Loan_Status**         Loan approved (Y/N)

-## Create a project in Watson Studio
+## Create a Project in Watson Studio
 From Watson Studio main page, click on `New project`.
 Choose `Complete` to get full functionalities.
 Once you enter your project name, click on `Create`.